Skip to main content

 9. Professional Learning and Ethical Practice - The teacher candidate uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.

-10. Leadership and Collaboration - The teacher candidate seeks appropriate leadership roles and opportunities to take responsibility for student learning, and to collaborate with learners, families, colleagues, other school professionals.
+10. Leadership and Collaboration - The teacher candidate seeks appropriate leadership roles and opportunities to take responsibility for student learning, and to collaborate with learners, families, colleagues, and other school professionals.

 Admission to All Programs

 Admission to the secondary education degree requires a valid MAP that satisfies university graduation criteria.
-Admission to the teaching track requires letters of recommendation, completed application packet, and a formal interview.
+Admission to the teaching track requires letters of recommendation, a completed application packet, and a formal interview.
 Please see the dean or academic advisor for further details.

 The Discipline

-All courses offered in the secondary education teacher education program are designed to meet the performance standards established by the Hawaii Teacher Standards Board (HTSB) and to provide a classroom oriented knowledge base in a subject content area.
+All courses offered in the secondary education teacher education program are designed to meet the performance standards established by the Hawaii Teacher Standards Board (HTSB) and to provide a classroom-oriented knowledge base in a subject content area.
 Field experiences are attached to most academic professional classes in the teacher education program, with the capstone experience being student teaching for students working to teach in grades seven through 12 in public or private schools.

-The program provides the opportunity for prospective teachers to learn about the culture of the secondary school, develop a solid foundation in basic principles of teaching and learning that originate in educational theory and research, and become proficient in systematically applying those basic principles in practical U.S. and international settings.
+The program provides the opportunity for prospective teachers to learn about the culture of the secondary school, develop a solid foundation in basic principles of teaching and learning that originated in educational theory and research, and become proficient in systematically applying those basic principles in practical U.S. and international settings.

 Career Opportunities

 The Secondary Education program prepares students for a career teaching students in grades seven to twelve.
-Individuals may also pursue other career opportunities in education such as counselors, curriculum specialists and administrators.
+Individuals may also pursue other career opportunities in education such as counselors, curriculum specialists, and administrators.